-To prevent taking the wrong medication, many drug labels will describe how to identify what your pill should look like.
-If you’re not sure, you should check to see what it should look like.
+To prevent taking the wrong medication, many drug labels will describe what your pill should look like.
+If you’re not sure, you should check.
 All pills have a drug marking as well as a unique size, shape, and color.

 Take a dangerous combination of medication

 Drug interactions can cause very serious reactions.
-Call poison control if you think you’ve taken a dangerous combination of medications or if you’re not sure if the drugs will interact, or contact the doctor who prescribed the medications if available.
+Call Poison Control if you think you’ve taken a dangerous combination of medications or if you’re not sure if the drugs will interact.
+You can also contact the doctor who prescribed the medications, if available.

 If you start noticing signs of distress, call 911.